railsbridge/docs/sites/workshop/ruby_for_beginners.deck.md

 Many others.

 # Library
-A collection of resuable code to accomplish a generic activity.
+A collection of reusable code to accomplish a generic activity.

 !SLIDE
 # Framework
-Collection of resuable code to facilitate development of a particular product or solution.
+Collection of reusable code to facilitate development of a particular product or solution.

 !SLIDE
 ## Ruby vs. Rails